PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-04-08 11:32:51
+Last updated: 2024-04-08 11:33:26
-Random Quote: A wolf is not a kraken.
-What the kraken grasps it does not lose, be it longship or leviathan.  -  Victarion Greyjoy
+Random Quote: February 13th.
+A magical night, where a ten has the self esteem of a four and the depraved enthusiasm of a two. - Barney Stinson